 Operations with algebraic expressions emphasizing polynomials, methods of factoring, an introduction to the solution of quadratic equations by factoring, and an introduction to rational expressions.
 Applications are included.
-Credit cannot be earned for both MATH 090C and MATH 090.
-MATH 090ABC is the equivalent to MATH 090.
+Credit cannot be earned for both MATH 090 and MATH 090C

-095 INTERMEDIATE ALGEBRA 4 UNITS
+095 INTERMEDIATE ALGEBRA

-Associate Degree Applicable (Fa,Sp,Sm) Prerequisite: MATH 090 or MATH 090C or eligibility for MATH 095 or MATH 095C as determined through the Crafton Hills College assessment process
+Associate Degree Applicable (Fa,Sp,Sm) Prerequisite: MATH 090 or MATH 090C or eligibility for

+MATH 095 or MATH 095C as determined through the

+Crafton Hills College assessment process